knative/docs/docs/install/quickstart-install.md

 function: tutorial
 ---

-# Install Knative using quickstart
+# Install the Knative quickstart

-Following this quickstart tutorial provides you with a simplified, local Knative installation by using the Knative `quickstart` plugin.
+This quickstart tutorial provides a simplified, local Knative installation by using the Knative `quickstart` plugin.
+This implementation is limited to a local deploymnet suited for experimentaion.
+For information on production implmentations, see the [Implementation Roadmap](readme.md#installation-roadmap).

---8<-- "quickstart-prereqs.md"
---8<-- "install-kn.md"
 --8<-- "quickstart-install.md"

 ## Next steps